code_inference

 wis_prior extends wis_has_prior, including intervals that have no prior intervals (i.e., with Count of 0).

-wis_memo(I:unsigned, Value:unsigned, Pred:unsigned)
+wis_memo(I:unsigned, Value:number, Pred:unsigned)

 Weighted interval schedule: memoized subproblems